-Anhedonia is a narrative art series of biopic conceptual portraits depicting states of being while under the veil of clinical depression.
+Anhedonia is a series of biopic conceptual portraits narrating the impact of clinical depression.
 A cathartic psychological exercise, I initially created this work as a coping mechanism and means of self-exploration to examine identity, the loss of my identity, as well as the subsequent transformation of my identity in wake of recovery.
 Projected through empathetic eyes, these jarring, powerful, raw images illustrate some of the most visceral of emotions belonging to the human condition.

 Anhedonia, The Chamber is staged to evoke a theoretical void of despair and anguish.
 A vinyl veneer serves as an all-consuming fog, the subject depicted is trapped, naked and exposed denoting tender vulnerability.